AnushaA05/CurrencyConvertor/README.md

 # CurrencyConvertor
-This is a project on currency convertor
+This is a project on currency convertor using HTML, CSS and JAVASCRIPT.